 Our model is stable, do only ask the user for two input values in order to create an output, yet only the amount of alcohol is given on the bottle of the red wine.
 Further investigation is needed to find the amount of residual sugar, and most of the time it is actually impossible for consumers to find.

-For this given case, the generalizability to other red wines than Vinho Verde might be limited due to the low alcohol percentage and limited or no aging before serving.
+For this given case, the generalization to other red wines than Vinho Verde might be limited due to the low alcohol percentage and limited or no aging before serving.

-This dataset is interesting because it provides you with lot of thought about data validation, model selection, generalizability, and usability.
+This dataset is interesting because it provides you with lot of thought about data validation, model selection, generalization, and usability.